You’ve been invited to a Jewish housewarming party.

 My aunt definitely knew what she was doing.

 When I saw that, I immediately decided I should update my Jewish housewarming gift guide and pass on my aunt’s wisdom.

 The #1 best seller in cheese plates – the housewarming go-to gift of so MANY people.

-Think of it this way – why do you need a cheese board in the first place?
+Tell me – what do you use a cheese board for in the first place?

 The answer?
-You need it to serve your guests with delicious goodies when you’re inviting people over.
+You use it to serve your guests with delicious goodies when you’re inviting people over.

-And being the good hostess she is – every time you’ll come over for, she’s going to serve you a cup of coffee and delicious snacks.
+And being the great hostess that she is (or will soon become) – every time you come over, she’ll serve you a cup of coffee and delicious snacks.

-Thank god you got her a cheese board.
+See what I mean?
+Thank goodness you got her a cheese board!

 We’ve got our coffee needs covered on Shabbat, thanks to the Shabbat hot water urn.

 What about the other 6 days of the week?